The 2019 Nationals: Where They Are Now and When You Can See Them - Washingtonian

 Yan Gomes, Cubs

-The catcher who caught the final strike of the 2019 World Series returns to Nats park once Soto’s Padres leave town for three games Monday, August 15, through Wednesday, August 17.
+The catcher who caught the final strike of the 2019 World Series returns to Nats Park once Soto’s Padres leave town for three games Monday, August 15, through Wednesday, August 17.

 Max Scherzer, Mets

-Soto’s last home run as a National came off his former teammate Max Scherzer Monday night, and it was the final series Scherzer’s Mets will make to DC in 2022 (barring an improbably playoff push by the Nats).
+Soto’s last home run as a National came off his former teammate Max Scherzer Monday night, and it was the final series Scherzer’s Mets will make to DC in 2022 (barring an improbable playoff push by the Nats).
 The Nationals visit the Mets for three games in September and again in October if you want to catch another Scherzer start on TV.

 Trea Turner and Daniel Hudson, Dodgers